 Heart disease is the number one killer of men and women.
 Proper heart health requires we evaluate risk factors that may contribute to heart disease and participate in activities that lead to a healthier lifestyle – including proper exercise and nutrition, smoking cessation and techniques to lower stress.
-Are you at risk?
-Click here to find out.

->

-> The most important thing you can do for your heart is to maintain a healthy lifestyle.
+The most important thing you can do for your heart is to maintain a healthy lifestyle.
 Live tobacco-free, be physically active, eat a healthy diet, maintain a healthy weight, and when appropriate, take preventive medicines as your physician recommends.

 Also, be sure to get your recommended screening tests.
 Screening tests can find diseases early, when they are easier to treat.
 Talk to your physician about which tests apply to you and when and how often you should be tested: